Life

 • The California Bureau approves it for Private Postsecondary Education.

-• In South Africa, the South African Qualification Authority (SAQA) recognizes it as an “overseas institution.”
+• In South Africa, the South African Qualifications Authority (SAQA) recognises it as an “overseas institution.”

 • Their website is uopeople.edu.

 • The costs are minimal: Tuition is free.
-You pay a registration fee of $60 and, after that, $100 per exam.
+You pay a $60 registration fee, plus $100 per exam.
 (Editor update in 2021: $120 per exam for undergraduate courses and $240 per assessment for graduate courses.)

 • Tuition is in English, and you have to prove proficiency.